Skip to content

 I See Music – Angel

 As a singer and interior designer, music fuels my work.
-I don’t – can’t – won’t – design anything without music.
-I need a playlist.
-A theme song.
-An anthem.
-I need to feel the rhythms that supercharge your senses, and translate those sounds into visual spaces.
+During a project, I dig into my client’s playlist, looking for the rhythms that supercharge their senses, so that I can then translate those sounds into visual spaces that feel unique to every project.
 It’s equal parts deep listening, alchemy and intuition.

-“I SEE Music” is a series of love letters to my two great romances: music + design.
-And you’re invited to read along.
-You voyeur, you.
+“I SEE Music” as a series of love letters to my two great romances: music + design.
+And these are some of the ideas that have come out of my client work over the years.

 Photography by Marc Lagrange